-Hormone Cleasing for Springtime - 7 Natural Tips
+Hormone Cleansing for Springtime - 7 Natural Tips

-Across the world, traditional healers have used diet, herbs and tonics to detox the body, cleanse the liver and purify blood.
+Across the world, traditional healers have used diet, herbs, and tonics to detox the body, cleanse the liver and purify the blood.

 "Spring cleaning" is a cliche for a good reason.
-It is the most natural time for cleaning house and cleansing the body after winter's stagnation.
-In fact, springtime health regimens are age old.
-Across the world, traditional healers have used diet, herbs and tonics to detox the body, cleanse the liver and purify blood.
+It is the most natural time for cleaning the house and cleansing the body after winter's stagnation.
+In fact, springtime health regimens are age-old.
+Across the world, traditional healers have used diet, herbs, and tonics to detox the body, cleanse the liver and purify the blood.

 A spring cleanse can just be a light diet of avoiding certain foods and adding in extra herbal support.
 It focuses on digestion, elimination of accumulated wastes, and improving body functions.
 Try it over a long weekend.
 That’s enough time to fit comfortably into a busy life.
-Once you get going however, you'll find it's easy to extend it for a week or two.
-Amplify the purifying effects with an epsom salt bath, sauna or lymphatic massage.
+Once you get going, however, you will find it's easy to extend it for a week or two.
+Amplify the purifying effects with an Epsom salt bath, sauna or lymphatic massage.

-This plant is not ony beautiful but is also a great for protecting and supporting the liver.
+This plant is not only beautiful but is also great for protecting and supporting the liver.
 It has also been found to lower blood sugar and help alleviate indigestion.
 It is available as a yummy tea or in capsule, tablet or powder form.

 Now is the time to empty your cabinets of all the processed foods you may have left.
 Au natural is the new theme.
 Start nurturing your body with lots of dark leafy greens, natural herbs for seasoning, and luscious fruits.
 This is also a good time to eliminate dairy and sugar (if you are still using it) and see how much better you feel.
 Give it a try, you might like it.
 You don't have to sacrifice tasty treats by doing so.
 Here are some wonderful recipes that are healthy and indulgent at the same time.